The Museum will be closed for one year of renovations starting January 1, 2025.

 Created by the sculptor Anatole Guillot in 1904, a bronze statue of Brennus is on the City-Hall

-The capital of a Roman province in ancient times, Sens became a religious metropolis with the advent of Christianity in the 4th century.
-In the Middle Ages, the Archdiocese of Sens ruled over the dioceses of Chartres, Auxerre, Meaux, Paris, Orléans, Nevers and Troyes (to remember this, think of the mnemonic Campont) and its Archbishop held the title “Primate of the Gauls and Germania”, which means he was second only to the Pope, no less!
+The capital of a Roman province in ancient times, Sens became a religious metropolis with the spread of Christianity in the 4th century.
+In the Middle Ages, the Archdiocese of Sens ruled over the dioceses of Chartres, Auxerre, Meaux, Paris, Orléans, Nevers and Troyes and its Archbishop was second only to the Pope!
 The Cathedral Treasury is housed in the former chapel of the Archbishops’ Palace which adjoins the building.
-It has some wonderful remnants, even though the Revolution passed through here!
+It has some wonderful remnants, even though the Revolution passed through!
 You can see some exceptional pieces, including splendid Flemish tapestries from the 15th century, the chasuble of Thomas Becket and the Sainte Châsse, a reliquary in ivory.
-It is impossible to describe all the riches contained in the Treasury Room, you will have to see it yourself to believe it!
-Oh alright, here’s a little taste.
+It is impossible to describe all the riches contained in the Treasury Room, you will have to see it yourself to believe it, but here’s a little taste.

 Why “Museums” of Sens ?

-We speak about “Museums” because several collections are gathered : municipal, national and private ones!
+We say “Museums” because several collections are gathered, municipal, national and private!

 The Museums offer wealthy and varied collections.
-As well as the Gallo-Roman collections and Cathedral Treasury, there are other remarkable pieces, including the Marrey collection and its art ironworks, paintings from the Flemish and Dutch schools and two sculptures by Rodin.
-We have a soft spot – we must admit – for the Treasury of Villethierry, with its 847 Bronze Age jewels.
+As well as the Gallo-Roman collections and Cathedral Treasury, there are other remarkable pieces, including the Marrey collection of ironworks, paintings from the Flemish and Dutch schools and two sculptures by Rodin.
+We have a soft spot – we must admit – for the Treasury of Villethierry, containing 847 Bronze Age jewels.

 Useful links